EPICI/wavelets/README.md

 # wavelets
 Open source DAW.
-Freedom shouldn't have a price.
+Creativity shouldn't have a price.

 Still very early.
 I'm currently building the framework and haven't made my plans public, but that doesn't mean you can't try to help out.
 Besides, eventually, probably around when I finish, I'll hit my skill cap and until I learn more development will halt without contributors.